michasacuer/Thinning/README.md

 # Thinning

-App that presents how algorithms like KMM, K3M and Zhang-Suen performing in implementation with Parallel.For loops.
+App that presents how algorithms like KMM, K3M and Zhang-Suen performing in implementation with Parallel.For loops!

 # Used tools
 - WPF